Restore a Volume from a Snapshot

 Restoring a volume from a snapshot leverages point-in-time, consistent data copies across all volume replicas.
 For example, restoring a source volume with a replica count of 3 (i.e., repl=3) means snapshots must exist for all three replicas.
 The new volume’s replica count must be less than or equal to the number of available replica snapshots.
 If fewer snapshots are available, the restore process will fail or remain incomplete.

-Before initiating a restore, determine the number of available replicas for the source volume.
+1. Before initiating a restore, determine the number of available replicas and snapshot readiness.

 Copy